-The American Association of Aesthetic Surgeons says laser tattoo removal increased 43 percent from 2011 to 2012.
-A relatively small percentage (14 percent) of those with tattoos say they regret getting one, according to a 2012 Harris Poll.
+The American Association of Aesthetic Surgeons says that laser tattoo removal increased 43 percent from 2011 to 2012.
+Though a relatively small percentage (14 percent) of those with tattoos say they regret getting one, according to a 2012 Harris Poll.

-Still, at least two in five say people with tattoos are less attractive (45 percent) or sexy (39 percent), the same Harris Poll said.
+Still, At least two in five say that people with tattoos are less attractive (45 percent) or sexy (39 percent), the same Harris Poll said.

 Only licensed physicians, either medical doctors or doctors of osteopathy, are eligible to perform tattoo removal in Ohio.